MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 1. On the **Select Computer** dialog box, select **Another computer**.
 Browse to the Azure Stack HCI server, and then select **OK**.

-1. Map the `C:` drive on your Azure Stack HCI server.
+1. Map the drive on your Azure Stack HCI server where you downloaded the VHD.
 Connect to this drive using File Explorer.
-Verify that you can access the location where the downloaded VHD is located on your Azure Stack HCI server.
+Verify that you can access the location where the VHD was downloaded on your Azure Stack HCI server.

 1. On your Hyper-V server, from the **Actions** pane, select **Import Virtual Machine**.
 This starts a wizard.
 Go through the steps of the wizard.
 Accept the defaults except on the following:

     1. On the **Locate Folder** page, point to the folder that has the VHD (folder name is AzureMigrateApplianceHCI_v25.24.02.07) that you downloaded on your Azure Stack HCI server.
     1. On the **Connect Network** page, select a switch from the dropdown list for **Connection**.
 Create a VM using the VHD you downloaded, then start and sign into the VM.
 Make sure the VM has access to the internet.
     1. Finally review the settings and select **Finish**.

-1. In the Hyper-V Manager, under Virtual Machines, you see the VM your created.
+1. In the Hyper-V Manager, under **Virtual Machines**, you see the VM your created.
 Select and start the VM.

 1. Once the VM starts, accept the license terms and conditions.
 On the **Customize settings** page, provide and confirm a password for the administrator account and then select **Finish**.

 1. After the VM has started up, sign in to the VM as an administrator.
 Enter the password you provided in the previous step.